nicolas-astorga/nicolas-astorga.github.io/content/publications/articles/auto_formulation/index.md

 publication: In the 42nd International Conference on Machine Learning
 publication_short: In *ICML 2025*

 summary: Automatically formulating optimisation models from natural language using LLMs.
+Accepted at **ICML 2025**.
 featured: true

 links: